 The advantages of a serverless architecture are plenty- easy operational management, no system administration, reduced liability, reduced costs, and better offline experience, to name a few.

-The rise of the shared economy actually brought serverless architecture to life in the cloud computing industry.
+The rise of the shared economy brought serverless architecture to life in the cloud computing industry.
 Its cost-effectiveness is what makes it a trend this year.

 Source